tarunkumar519/blog/content/posts/how i backup my passwords.md

 This is what happened in the case of the password manager Last Pass.
 There are some very serious flaws in their design which made it the [most attacked password manager in 2023](https://thehackernews.com/2023/02/lastpass-reveals-second-attack.html).

-This is why people always want to look at the code, so even individual security companies can look and detect flaws in any code.
+This is why people always want to look at the code, so even individual security companies can look and detect flaws in the software.

 Bitwarden does this in the best way.
 They are open-source and encourage people to host their own servers if they don’t trust bitwarden.
 Security audits are conducted on the company every year to make sure they are following all the necessary policies.